Wealthsimple Save Review

 Once you’ve named your account, you’ll agree to their terms of service, and then you’re done!
 Your account is ready to receive funding from one of your linked bank accounts.

-For now, if you’re looking for a place to park your cash that has a decent rate of return and absolutely zero fees, Wealthsimple Cash is a good place to start.
-Plus, signing up now will put you first in line to take advantage of the new features as they become available.
-All the benefits considered, Wealthsimple Cash wins a spot on our list as one of the best high-interest savings accounts in Canada.
+For now, if you’re looking for a place to park your cash that has a decent rate of return and absolutely zero fees, Wealthsimple Save is a good place to start.
+All the benefits considered, Wealthsimple Save wins a spot on our list as one of the best high-interest savings accounts in Canada.